“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 Pilate, on the other hand, looked agitated and nervous.
 He called out to the crowd, “I find no guilt in him.
 But you have a custom that I should release one man for you at the Passover.
 So do you want me to release to you the King of the Jews” (John 18:38b-39)?

 Barabbas knew the choice was clear.
-The crowd would certainly release Jesus because…well, just look at him.
-He certainly didn’t look guilty, and Pilate just called him a “King.”
-After all, Barabbas was notorious around these parts.
+The crowd would release Jesus because…well, just look at him.
+He didn’t look guilty, and Pilate called him a “King.”
+After all, Barabbas was notorious around town.
 Just the mention of his name would send chills down women’s spines.
 He couldn’t remember all the evil things he had done because there had been so many.
-Even in his twisted and warped mind, he knew his time was up and he deserved to die.
+Even in his twisted and warped mind, he knew his time was up, and he deserved to die.

-But to his surprise, even those religious guys with the long robes started yelling for Pilate to release him.
+But to his surprise, even those religious guys in long robes started yelling for Pilate to release him.
 “Give us Barabbas!” they shouted.
-Then their chanting became even louder and more frantic, “Crucify Jesus!
+Then their chanting became even louder and more frantic: “Crucify Jesus!
 Crucify him!”

 Pilate looked at the notorious terrorist and sighed.
 His last-ditch effort to release Jesus had backfired.
 He gave a reluctant nod to the soldiers, and they unlocked his shackles.
 Barabbas rubbed his wrists and smiled a rotten-toothed smile to the crowd.
 What a strange day.
 He decided he better run before anyone changed their minds.

-A few hours later, from a safe distance, Barabbas watched as Jesus’ cross was hoisted up in the middle of his two friends.
-That was the cross he deserved to be on, and there in his place hung an innocent man.
+A few hours later, from a safe distance, Barabbas watched as Jesus’s cross was hoisted up in the middle of his two friends.
+That was the cross he deserved to be on, and an innocent man hung in his place.

 We All Are Pilate

-Pilate knew Jesus had done nothing deserving of death, and six times he declared there was no fault in him.
-He thought he could placate the crowd, chastise Jesus, and that would satisfy their bloodthirst.
+Pilate knew Jesus had done nothing deserving of death, and he declared there was no fault in him six times.
+He thought he could placate the crowd and chastise Jesus, and that would satisfy their bloodthirst.
 But he underestimated the power of the mob.
 The envy of the chief priests could not be satisfied with a mere scourging.
 No, they needed Jesus dead and gone.
 Pilate knew he was innocent, and yet he still asked the most eternally significant question of the ages:

 “What shall I do then with Jesus?”